Karabo Dhlamini

 Karabo Angel ‘Cream’ Dhlamini (born 18 September 2001) is a South African soccer player who plays as a defender for SAFA Women's League club Mamelodi Sundowns and the South Africa women's national team.

 She was named in the group stage best XI at the 2024 CAF Women's Champions League.
+She won the inaugural defender of the season award at the 2025 SAFA Women's League awards awards.

-College career
+Playing career

 In 2021, she was a student at Oakland University, representing Oakland Golden Grizzlies women's soccer on a scholarship.

-Club career

 Mamelodi Sundowns Ladies

 In 2023, she joined SAFA Women's League side Mamelodi Sundowns Ladies.

-She was part of the squad that won the 2023 COSAFA Women's Champions League, the 2023 CAF Women's Champions League and the 2023 Hollywoodbets Super League titles.
-She was named in the group stage best XI at the 2024 CAF Women's Champions League.
+She was part of the squad that won the 2023 COSAFA Women's Champions League, the 2023 CAF Women's Champions League and the 2023 SAFA Women's League titles.

+Dhlamini during the 2026 CAF Women's Champions League COSAFA Qualifiers semi-final against Gaborone United Ladies S.C.